ProjectTorreyPines/RAPID2D.jl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-`RAPID2D` (Rapid Analysis of Plasma Initiation with Dynamics in 2D) is a fast, reduced two‑dimensional fluid model for simulating ohmic plasma initiation and early plasma dynamics in tokamaks.
-RAPID2D provides physics‑consistent density and temperature evolution in realistic electromagnetic configurations, enabling rapid scenario evaluation and optimization.
+`RAPID2D` (Rapid Analysis of Plasma Initiation with Dynamics in 2D) is a fast, reduced two‑dimensional fluid model for simulating plasma initiation in tokamaks. `RAPID2D` provides physics‑consistent density and temperature evolution in realistic electromagnetic configurations, enabling rapid scenario evaluation and optimization.

 <!-- CONTACT -->
 ## Contact